wkandek/kubernetes-dev-cluster/Readme.md

 ## III.
 Vagrantfile Customization:

-Table 1.
+"Table 2.
 Variable Defaults displays the default values for the variables defined in the Vagrantfile.
 These should be edited as prescribed in Table 2.
 Variable Definitions.
 Linux / Mac OS use a command line text editor like vi.
 For Windows, Notepad++.

 IMPORTANT: `KUBETOKEN` must be a uniquely generated value, instructions are provided in the "Variable Definitions" section below.

-- Table 1 Variable Defaults
+- Table 2.
+Variable Defaults

 Variable Name | Default Value             |
 --------------|---------------------------|